 In spring, the dawn.
-The sky gradually brightens behind the dark outline of the mountains, revealing wisps of clouds tinted a light purple.
+The sky gradually brightens behind the dark outline of the mountains, revealing wisps of clouds gently tinted purple.

 In autumn, dusk.
 As the sun descends toward the ridges of the mountains, the crows wing swiftly back to their nests in groups of three or four or two.
 Even more delightful is the sight of a line of geese flying far overhead.
 Then, after the sun has set, the crying of insects and the sound of the wind have a charm that goes beyond words.